zrooda/morph-translate/README.md

 1. Styled clones of the source elements are created in `document.body` and positioned over the originals
 2. Source originals and target elements are hidden using `visibility: hidden`
 3. Target bounds and styles are calculated
-    * Source clones are translated to target offset using CSS transforms
+    * Source clones are translated to target offset using CSS transform transitions
     * (**morph**) All relevant properties on source and its children are transitioned into target calculated properties
-4. When transition finishes, clones are removed and target elements are revealed using `visibility: visible`, callbacks fire
+4. Transition finishes, clones are removed and target elements are revealed using `visibility: visible`, callbacks fire